root-project/web/manual/math/index.md

 - trigonometric and elementary mathematical functions

-- functions to work with arrays and collections (e.g., functions to find min and max of arrays)
+- functions to work with arrays and collections (e.g., functions to find the minimum and maximum of arrays)

 - statistic functions to work on array of data (e.g., mean and RMS of arrays)

 - algorithms for binary search/hashing sorting

-- special mathematical functions like ´Bessel´, ´Erf´, ´Gamma´, etc.;
+- special mathematical functions like `Bessel`, `Erf`, `Gamma`, etc.;

 - statistical functions, like common probability and cumulative (quantile) distributions